tphecht/hello-world/README.md

 # hello-world
-#Tyler has now added awesome stuff
+#Tyler has now added awesome things
 first repository
 I want to learn how to use GitHub.
 Making a change.